Blog

 Learner Driver Insurance

-Adding a new driver can be straightforward to do and it’s a sensible idea if you have a family who would like to make use of the vehicle.
+Adding a driver to car insurance can be straightforward to do and it’s a sensible idea if you have a family who would like to make use of the vehicle.
 Read our handy guide on what you need to know when adding another driver to your insurance policy.

 What is a named driver?

 An additional driver that can be added to a car insurance policy to enable them to drive the policy holder’s vehicle.
-Insurers typically let you add around six as the maximum, which is available on multi-car insurance policies
+Adding a named driver can potentially impact the car insurance cost.
+Insurers typically let you add around six as the maximum, which is available on multi-car insurance policies.

 Can adding a named driver affect your premium?